Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 - Satin paint for walls

-Prepping Kitchen Walls for Paint
+Prepping Kitchen Walls For Paint

 Carefully clean your kitchen walls before painting them.
-Kitchen walls are almost always greasy from cooking and food spatter, especially drywall close to the stove, microwave, and coffee machine.
+Kitchen walls are almost always greasy from cooking and food spills, especially drywall close to the stove, microwave, and coffee machine.
 Vacuum the tops of the upper cabinets to get rid of cob webs and debris that would otherwise end up in your paint brush and roller.

 Cleaning Kitchen Walls